aljawaid/PluginManager/README.md

 - Add icons and better styling for an improved user experience
-- All plugins, installed and available are now sorted alphabetically
+- All plugins, installed and available are now sorted alphabetically **Plugin Manager**
 - Installed Plugins
   - Renamed as `Plugin Manager`
-  - Sorted alphabetically
-  - Searchable filter
+  - Searchable user friendly filter for quickly finding installed plugins
-  - Show if plugin has database changes
+  - Show icon if plugin has database changes
-  - Show plugin homepage as icon
+  - Show icon for plugin homepage if set
   - Show Kanboard compatible version if set
 - Plugin Directory
-  - Sorted alphabetically
+  -
-- Problem Plugins
+- Plugin Problems
   - A page dedicated to common issues with plugins and how to resolve them

 Screenshots
 ----------

-**title**
+**Menu**

+**Plugin Manager**

 ![Screenshot Name](../master/screenshot-name.png "Read Screenshot Name")